zippiehq/secrets.js/README.md

 - `radix`: [Number] The current radix (Default: 16)
 - `maxShares`: [Number] The max shares that can be created with the current `bits`.
 Computed as `Math.pow(2, config.bits) - 1`
 - `hasCSPRNG`: [Boolean] Indicates whether or not a Cryptographically Secure Pseudo Random Number Generator has been found and initialized.
 - - `typeCSPRNG`: [String] Indicates which random number generator function has been selected based on either environment feature detection (the default) or by manually specifying the RNG type using `secrets.init()` or `secrets.setRNG()`.
-The current possible types that can be displayed here are ["nodeCryptoRandomBytes", "browserCryptoGetRandomValues", "browserSJCLRandom"].
+The current possible types that can be displayed here are ["nodeCryptoRandomBytes", "browserCryptoGetRandomValues"].

 ### secrets.extractShareComponents( share )